Hippos recognize strangers’ voice and respond in their own way

 Hippos’ social lives have been investigated in a study published in the journal Current Biology.
 The study took place in the Maputo Special Reserve in Mozambique, where numerous groups of hippos live in different lakes, allowing researchers the opportunity to record sounds from animals that lived close together as well as utter strangers.

-The IUCN Red List of Threatened Species, which catalogs the conservation status of animals and plants, lists hippos as vulnerable species but the future investigations will help the researchers learn more about how hippos interact.
+The IUCN Red List of Threatened Species, which catalogs the conservation status of animals and plants, lists hippos as a vulnerable species, but future investigations will help researchers learn more about how hippos interact.
 Whether they’re using their mouths or their asses, they’re expressive animals.

 Source cnet.com